azinchen/nordvpn-wg/CODEQL_CONFLICT_FIX.md

 ## Problem Description

-The GitHub Actions workflow `security-codebase.yml` was failing with the error:
+The GitHub Actions workflow `security-comprehensive.yml` (previously split into `security-codebase.yml` and `security-codeql-advanced.yml`) was failing with the error:

 ```
 Code Scanning could not process the submitted SARIF file: CodeQL analyses from